Eastpoint is located at the very eastern tip of Curaçao’s National Marine Park and this is a MUST DIVE!!

 Diver Tip: The area around Tarpon Bridge is only accessible by boat – and due to the strong currents and surge – it is not always accessible.
 Contact us or consult a Dive Shop in Curacao for more information.

 Eastpoint is an uninhabited area measuring approximately 60 km2 near the eastern tip of the island of Curaçao.
-The area, which is currently privately owned harbours various ecosystem types such as salinas, inland bays, seagrass beds, mangroves, several mountains, and coral reefs which all remain in a untouched state.
+The area, which is currently privately owned harbors various ecosystem types such as Salinas, inland bays, seagrass beds, mangroves, several mountains, and coral reefs which all remain in a untouched state.